actiquest-dev/actiquest.github.io/README.md

 5. Create a brand-new in-app web3 wallet account
 6. Connect your Strava Account
 7. Connect your Garmin Account
+8. Setup your profile and personalize your AI Coach.
+9. Get a training plan.
+10. Go live with gamified workouts
 !!!

 * [AI Coaches](getting-started/ai_coaches.md)